 2.3 The field of the certified activities is not restricted in both standards, so the classification activities for inland navigation may not be separated from marine activities; the certified processes for both issues are the same.

-2.4 The certification of any classification society in accordance to the standards shall be subjected to circle-wise auditing Head office and several Branches to complete the cycle audit of all the company's offices within , and the Certificate may be valid for the complete quality system covering HO and operational centers.
+2.4 The certification of any classification society in accordance to the standards shall be subjected to circle-wise auditing Head office and several Branches to complete the cycle audit of all the company's offices within two certification cycles, and the Certificate may be valid for the complete quality system covering HO and operational centers.

 2.5 The Certifying Body may be one of internationally recognized or recognized only by the country of the Branch activities (in this case the Certificate becomes valid for the exact Branch(es) based in the specified Country only).